BallotReady to Reach 50 Million Voters in All 50 States

 With BallotReady, Niemczewski, CEO, and Rosman, COO, won the 2015 John Edwardson, ’72, Social New Venture Challenge (SNVC), the accelerator program that focuses on businesses with social missions and is run by the Polsky Center and the Rustandy Center for Social Sector Innovation.
 Niemczewski said they knew if they went through the SNVC, BallotReady “would get a lot of good, critical feedback, both from Booth faculty and staff.”
 Their goal had been to refine the business model, get customers, and plan operations.
 “Getting a lot of critical, constant feedback on those as we were developing them just made them a lot better,” she added.

-The duo then went on to the 2016 George Shultz Innovation Fund, the venture-philanthropy fund that invests in startups.
+The duo then went on to the 2016 George Shultz Innovation Fund, which invests in promising startups.
 There, Rosman and Niemczewski received important customer feedback during the ten-week due diligence phase.
 “We still use that information today,” Niemczewski noted.
 The process gave rise to the revenue model that BallotReady still has in place.

 Also in 2016, the platform began covering elections in 12 states.
 By 2017, BallotReady covered everything in all 50 states and in 2018 reached more than seven million voters.
 Now, with its social media and brand name partnerships (such as Patagonia), the voting guide is on track to reach 50 million before the election in November.
 Niemczewski has already seen ten times as many people use BallotReady’s tools on all platforms compared to 2018.